etccapital/MultiFactor/README.md

 ## Project structure
 Use command `tree` in command line to generate the following folder structure.
-Whenever you change the folder structure, please update the following diagram.
+Whenever you change the folder structure, please update the following diagram and update the corresponding file to the OneDrive folder.
 ```
 .
 ├── Data